nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Adds a user defined anime into the anime list.
 Format: `add n/NAME [e/EPISODE] [s/STATUS] [g/GENRE] [g/GENRE] ...`

+Note: If multiple `n/NAME` is given in the command, the title of the added anime will be the last provided `NAME`

 Parameters:
 * [`NAME`](#name)
 * [`EPISODE`](#episode)